micromark/micromark-extension-math/readme.md

 ### `mathHtml(options?)`

-An an extension for micromark to parse math (can be passed in `extensions`) and a function that can be called with options to get an extension to compile them to HTML with [KaTeX][] (can be passed in `htmlExtensions`).
+An extension for micromark to parse math (can be passed in `extensions`) and a function that can be called with options to get an extension to compile them to HTML with [KaTeX][] (can be passed in `htmlExtensions`).